3D Printing For High Thermal Stability: Get to Know High Temp Resin

 Professionals across industries are using High Temp Resin in a variety of exciting and inventive workflows, and in some cases people buy their first Formlabs SLA 3D printer specifically to access this resin and its unique properties.

-Read on to learn how some of the most innovative engineers are applying this material to their prototyping and production processes—we hope you’ll find inspiration to add it to your own workflows when you need a material that can take the heat.
+Read on to learn how some of the most innovative engineers are applying this material to their prototyping and production processes—we hope you’ll find inspiration to add it to your own workflows when you have an application that requires high temperature 3D printing and need a material that can take the heat.

 Product Development: Hot Air, Gas, and Fluid Flow